The Concise Biography of Dr. Ferry Porsche

 Then came racing.
 As they say, race ‘em on Sunday, and sell ’em in the dealerships’ showrooms on Monday.
 Professor Porsche began this lucrative automotive tradition way back in 1900.

-It’s only fitting, then, that Porsche No. 1 became the first Porsche to be registered in the racing record books of history on July 11, 1948, when it was driven to first-place victory in its class by Herbert Kaes in the Austrian Rund um den Hofgarten, a by-the-seat-of-your-pants race through the residential streets of the ski resort town of Innsbruck.
+It’s only fitting, then, that Porsche No. 1 became the first Porsche to be registered in the racing record books of history on July 11, 1948, when it was driven to first-place victory in its class.
+Herbert Kaes took the wheel of the Porsche No. 1 in the Austrian Rund um den Hofgarten, a by-the-seat-of-your-pants race through the residential streets of the ski resort town of Innsbruck.

-In design, the 356/2 retained the aluminum body composition of No. 1, but it adopted a new frame construction and body style — and its engine was placed at the rear, slung behind the rear axle, in order to market the car as having greater luggage storage space, which the mid-engined configuration did not afford.
+In design, the 356/2 retained the aluminum body composition of No. 1, but it adopted a new frame construction and body style.
+Additionally, its engine was placed at the rear, slung behind the rear axle, in order to market the car as having greater luggage storage space, which the mid-engined configuration did not afford.
 Its steering box was a Porsche-patented innovation taken from the VW.

 Once again, Erwin Komenda’s genius rose to the occasion: The 356/2 body was also his brainchild, Komenda’s final scale drawing dated and completed on June 3, 1948.
 The first chassis was finished in April 1948, and the first body was married to that chassis in July 1948.